gavinmgrant/soundlyinvest-client/README.md

 # SoundlyInvest

-SoundlyInvest is a React.js app that helps you soundly invest in real estate.
+SoundlyInvest is a React.js app that helps you soundly invest in a rental property by running the numbers.

 ## Available Scripts